What is it?

 Once an appropriate monthly benefit amount is calculated, the proper employment code is derived, and the waiting and benefit periods are determined, the next step is to apply for the coverage.

-Step 3: Apply for coverage
+Step 3: Apply for Coverage

 Who benefits from it?